Mental & Emotional Health

 Office and Hours:

-The Counseling Center, located in the basement of Kribel, is open from 9 a.m. -5 p.m.
+The Counseling Center, located in the lower level of Kreibel Hall, is open from 9 a.m. - 5 p.m.
 Monday through Friday during the academic year.

 Appointments are recommended, but walk-ins are welcome when there are no counseling sessions.